Jimmy Hutmaker: Life

 Hutmaker was born April 18, in 1932 in New Germany, Minnesota and moved with his family to Excelsior, Minnesota as a teenager.
 Despite unspecified developmental disabilities, Hutmaker had an outgoing demeanor and an engaging personality and was given the honorary title of "roving ambassador" for the city of Excelsior.

 It was in this capacity that Hutmaker spent his days and nights wandering the streets of the city, chewing on a cigar, mumbling to himself, and greeting locals by name.
 Someone paid for business cards with this title for Mister Jimmy, and he carried them for the rest of his life.
 It is reported that he knew most Excelsior natives and their children by name, and also knew what churches they attended and their family history.

 Local businesspeople provided for Hutmaker's needs, providing free meals and welcoming him in from the elements year round.
 However he was not a vagrant; he lived in his family home for most of his life, and until 2004 was cared for by his brother Ralph.
-After Ralph's death the burden of Jimmy's care was picked up by unrelated townspeople.
+After Ralph's death the responsibility of Jimmy's care was picked up by unrelated townspeople.
 He needed an escort to get out of the Excelsior nursing home he lived in, and residents of Excelsior stepped in and took him out daily.